-The California Geologic Energy Management Division (CalGEM) online mapping of wells shows that there are no oil and gas well on the Project Site.40 The nearest is a geothermal well is 975 feet northwest of the Site along Viewpoint Road.
+The California Geologic Energy Management Division (CalGEM) online mapping of wells shows that there are no oil and gas well on the Project Site.45 The nearest is a geothermal well is 975 feet northwest of the Site along Viewpoint Road.

 The Project will be maintained in a neat, attractive, and safe condition at all times.
 On-site activities shall be conducted so as not to create noise, dust, odor, or other nuisances to surrounding properties.
 Trash and recycling bins shall be maintained with a lid in working condition; such lid shall be kept closed at all times.
 Trash and garbage collection bins shall be maintained in good condition and repair such that there are no holes or points of entry through which a rodent could enter.
 Trash and garbage collection areas shall be maintained free from trash, litter, garbage, and debris.
 Accordingly, operational impacts will be less than significant.

-The Certified EIR did not discuss hazards and hazardous materials.
 Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR